wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/linux/amazon1-or-greater/wazuh_agent_sources_amazon.rst

     1- What kind of installation do you want (manager, agent, local, hybrid or help)? agent

 Now that the agent is installed, the next step is to register and configure it to communicate with the manager.
-For more information about this process, please visit the document: :doc:`user manual<../../user-manual/registering/index>`.
+For more information about this process, please visit the document: :doc:`user manual<register_agents>`.